learn-co-curriculum/phase-1-using-array-reduce/README.md

 console.log(getTotalAmountForProducts(products)); // prints 33.46
 ```

-This is a very basic way to manually add together the prices of the products we want to buy.
+This is a very basic way to manually add together the prices of the products we want to buy,
+but it only works for this very specific situation.
+We could make our solution more abstract
+by writing a generalized function that accepts two additional arguments: an initial value and
+a callback function that implements the reduce functionality we want.

-To abstract this further, let's count the number of coupons we have lying around the house:
+To see what this might look like, let's count the number of coupons we have lying around the house:

 ```js
 const couponLocations = [